khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ### Level 1

 Level 1 is the parent level of the widget and has the primary status in text and icon form, as well as optional controls and actions that apply to the entire widget.
 The status icon is surrounded by a highlight to make it a stronger visual anchor while emphasizing the status.
 The primary status is determined by the widget's rules and influenced by level 2 statuses if present.
-Expand/collapse controls are only visible when this level contains children.
+The expand/collapse control is only visible when this level contains children.

 - Top border `1px` `$gray-100` for `n+1`
 - `$white` background